SGDInstitute/apollo/content/collections/pages/mblgtacc/schedule.md

                           title: null
                       -
                         type: italic
-                    text: 'Download the program PDF in a spreads-format.'
+                    text: 'Download the program PDF in a spreads format.'
       -
         type: paragraph
       -